mecid/mecid.github.io/_posts/2019-12-18-the-power-of-viewbuilder-in-swiftui.md

 }
 ```

-We also used the ability to build custom views via *@ViewBuilder* during the last post, where we made the *BottomSheetView* in *SwiftUI*.
+> We also used the ability to build custom views via *@ViewBuilder* during ["Building Bottom sheet in SwiftUI"](/2019/12/11/building-bottom-sheet-in-swiftui/) post.

 #### Conclusion
 This week we talked about the benefits of function builders and used *@ViewBuilder* as a concrete example. *@ViewBuilder* allows us to build super reusable *SwiftUI* views by separating its presentation logic and content.
 I hope you enjoy the post.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and see you next week!